avi7611/Oscp-Cheat-Sheet/README.md

-# oscp
+# oscp Cheat-Sheet
-wew oscp
+oscp
-if you ever feel like you are forgetting something, come here.
+if you ever feel like you are forgetting something, come here :)